 Today, many people around the world celebrate New Year’s Eve every December 31 and New Year’s Day on January 1.
 The date January 1 comes from traditions in the Roman empire.
 The solar calendar first month (January) honored Janus, the god of beginnings.

-As the saying goes, every day is essentially the start of a new year—and the rest of your life.
-So, any day can be a time to begin anew, to reflect on the past, and look forward to what comes next.
-However, many cultures around the world celebrate the start of a New Year at other times, based on other calendars.
+As the saying goes, every day is essentially the start of a new year and the rest of your life.
+So, any day can be a time to celebrate with friends, to reflect on the past, and look forward to what comes next.
+The date January 1 is truly arbitrary.
+Other cultures celebrate the start of a New Year at other times.

 - Lunar New Year begins at the first New Moon in the Chinese luni-solar calendar and marks the beginning of spring.
 The date shifts each year but occurs sometime in late January or early February.
 Celebrated by many cultures, it is known as Spring Festival in China, Tết in Vietnam, and Seollal in Korea.
 Read more about Chinese New Year on our Lunar New Year event page.